saiprasad-m/budgeting-sample-app-webpack2/e2e/README.md

 The Project followed select few automation practises:

-1. Page object model for the Budget and Reports,
+1. Page object model for the Budget and Reports.
-2. Test reports are rendered via mochawesome.
-3. Data table approach used to seed the test data for tests.
+2. Data table approach used to seed the test data for tests.
+3. Helper or Util approach followed for calculating Working Balance via grabText api
+4. Test reports are rendered via mochawesome.
-4. Essential info about Test Automation:
+5. Essential info about Test Automation:

       Environment | Version
       ----------- | -------------